-The Adelaide Convention Centre Redevelopment project is an AUD400 million project that includes a major extension to the existing facilities as well as the construction of a new plenary facility.
-Aurecon is involved in both phases of the project, which is set to reaffirm the Adelaide Convention Centre as one of the world’s premier conference centres.
+The Adelaide Convention Centre Redevelopment project was an AUD397 million project that included a major extension to the existing facility as well as the construction of a new plenary facility, now known as the East Building.
+Aurecon was involved in both phases of the project, which has reaffirmed the Adelaide Convention Centre as one of the world’s premier conference centres.

-One of the biggest challenges that the design team experienced was determining how to go about building the new facility on top of the existing car park.
-The team interrogated the existing geotechnical records, increased the capacity of the piles, manipulated the structural load paths and pushed the new building through the existing car park in such a way that the team was able to build the new facility on top of the car park without having to put a single new pile on the ground.
+One of the biggest challenges that the Aurecon design team with this project was determining how to go about building the new facility on top of the existing car park and structure over the railway.
+The team interrogated the existing geotechnical records, increased the capacity of the piles, manipulated the structural load paths and pushed the new building through the existing structures in such a way that the team was able to build the new facility on top of the existing without having to put a single new pile on the ground.

-“Working in close collaboration with Woods Bagot, the design of the building was driven by the capacity that was able to be achieved from the existing structure.
-Working with the architect we were able to adjust the form and orientation of the building to match the building to the existing structure, giving the building some of its unique architectural character.” – James Trezona, Technical Director, Built Environment.
+“Working in close collaboration with architects Woods Bagot, the design of the building was driven by the capacity that was able to be achieved from the existing structure.
+We were able to adjust the form and orientation of the building to match the building to the existing structure, giving the building some of its unique architectural character.” – James Trezona, Technical Director, Built Environment.